AniketYadav17/100DaysOfCode/README.md

 ## Day 3:
 ### Data Science:
-- Created a ml project that predicts the price of houses. (https://boston-house-predic.herokuapp.com/)
+- Created an ML project that predicts the price of houses. (https://boston-house-predic.herokuapp.com/)
 - Implemented a Logistic Regression from scratch.

 ### DSA:
 - Solved 4 array problems on leetcode.
-- Studied Hash Tables concepts and tried to implement hash table from scartch.
+- Studied Hash Tables concepts and tried to implement hash tables from scartch.